Are you a Duke undergrad interested in participating in Doc+ 2026? We've just launched the call for applications! Apply here by February 27, 2026.

 What is Doc+?

-Doc+ is an intensive six-week summer program for undergraduate students passionate about the documentary arts.
+Doc+ is an intensive six-week summer program open to all undergraduate students (except graduating seniors) passionate about the documentary arts.
 Hosted by Duke Center for Documentary Studies, the program offers students the opportunity to explore diverse mediums — such as photography, film, audio and oral history — while working in small teams under the mentorship of a creative project partner.

 Each team collaborates on a unique documentary project that contributes to their creative partner’s documentary work.
 Along the way, students build hands-on skills through workshops in areas like film editing, audio production, and darkroom techniques.
 By the end of the program, students will have made a meaningful contribution to a documentary project with real-world impact.